apache/airflow/docs/best-practices.rst

 Once you have configured the executor, it is necessary to make sure that every node in the cluster contains the same configuration and dags.
-Airflow only sends simple instructions such as execute task X on node Y but does not send any dag files or configuration.
-You can use a simple CRON or any other mechanism to sync DAGs and configs across your nodes, e.g., checkout DAGs from git repo every 5 minutes on all nodes.
+Airflow only sends simple instructions such as "execute task X of dag Y" but does not send any dag files or configuration.
+You can use a simple cronjob or any other mechanism to sync DAGs and configs across your nodes, e.g., checkout DAGs from git repo every 5 minutes on all nodes.